;

 Gum recession is a progressive condition, meaning it can worsen over time if left untreated.
 So, if you notice your gums pulling back from your teeth or experience any gum-related issues, it's essential to see your dentist as soon as possible.

 The first step in treating receding gums is to identify and remove the root cause.
-Some common strategies they might use include:
+Some options include:

 • Correcting the Brushing Technique: Ensuring you use the right brushing technique and a soft toothbrush can prevent further gum damage.